 Withdrawal from Courses by Instructor: Appeal

 Students may appeal removal from a course by an instructor via a letter to the dean, with a copy to the instructor, within seven days of the date of issuance of the academic withdrawal.
-Student may appeal to the vice president for academic affairs who may appoint three persons from the Academic Policies Committee to hear the appeal.
+If the a eal is denied by the dean, a student may appeal to the vice president for academic affairs who may appoint three persons from the Academic Policies Committee to hear the appeal.

 Academic Leave of Absence